Jsparrow/dashboard/docs/README.md

 ![jSparrow Linebreak Very-Top](/dashboard/img/git-linebreak-very-top.png)

-## jSparrow 3.15.0 and jSparrow Man Plugin 2.12.0 released
+## jSparrow 3.15.0 and jSparrow Maven Plugin 2.12.0 released

 *Glad to see you, little bird;
  'Twas your little chirp I heard:
  What did you intend to say?
  "Let me jSparrow your code today"?*

 jSparrow 3.15.0 introduces a rich extension of the rules set and also brings some important UI improvements.